Breaking the Curse of Dimensionality with Convex Neural Networks: Introduction

 Supervised learning methods come in a variety of ways.
 They are typically based on local averaging methods, such as $k$-nearest neighbors, decision trees, or random forests, or on optimization of the empirical risk over a certain function class, such as least-squares regression, logistic regression or support vector machine, with positive definite kernels, with model selection, structured sparsity-inducing regularization, or boosting~\citep[see, e.g.,][and references therein]{gyorfi2002distribution,hastie2009,shaibook}.

 Most methods assume either explicitly or implicitly a certain class of models to learn from.
 In the non-parametric setting, the learning algorithms may adapt the complexity of the models as the number of observations increases: the sample complexity (i.e., the number of observations) to adapt to any particular problem is typically large.
-For example, when learning Lipschitz-continuous functions in $\rb^d$, at least $n = \Omega(\varepsilon^{-\max\{d,2\}})$ samples are needed to learn a function with excess risk~$\varepsilon$~\citep{luxburg2004distance}.
+For example, when learning Lipschitz-continuous functions in $\rb^d$, at least $n = \Omega(\varepsilon^{-\max\{d,2\}})$ samples are needed to learn a function with excess risk~$\varepsilon$~\citep[][Theorem 15]{luxburg2004distance}.
 The exponential dependence on the dimension $d$ is often referred to as the \emph{curse of dimensionality}: without any restrictions, exponentially many observations are needed to obtain optimal generalization performances.

-At the other end of the spectrum, parametric methods such as linear supervised learning make strong assumptions regarding the problem.
-The generalization performance will only be optimal if these are met, and the sample complexity to attain an excess risk of $\varepsilon$ grows as $n = \Omega( d/\varepsilon^2)$, for linear functions in $d$ dimensions and Lipschitz-continuous loss functions.
+At the other end of the spectrum, parametric methods such as linear supervised learning make strong assumptions regarding the problem and generalization bounds based on estimation errors typically assume that the model is well-specified, and the sample complexity to attain an excess risk of $\varepsilon$ grows as $n = \Omega( d/\varepsilon^2)$, for linear functions in $d$ dimensions and Lipschitz-continuous loss functions~\citep[][Chapter 9]{shaibook}.
 While the sample complexity is much lower, when the assumptions are not met, the methods underfit and more complex models would provide better generalization performances.

 Between these two extremes, there are a variety of models with structural assumptions that are often used in practice.
 For input data in $x \in \rb^d$, prediction functions $f: \rb^d \to \rb$ may for example be parameterized as: \BIT \item[(a)] \emph{Affine functions}: $f(x) = w^\top x +b $, leading to potential severe underfitting, but easy optimization and good (i.e., non exponential) sample complexity.